filippobaroni/undo-the-spire/README.md

   the Spire**.
 - My partner ❤️, for countless hours spent testing the earliest, bug-filled versions of **Undo the Spire**, even at the (very concrete) risk of their runs being ruined by crashes &ndash; or, even worse, by a subtle bug that caused enemies to occasionally drop slightly less gold.
+Also, for Simplified Chinese and Traditional Chinese localisations.
 - snumodder for Korean localisation.

 [modthespire]: https://steamcommunity.com/sharedfiles/filedetails/?id=1605060445